MARMOREAL IS AN ENGINEERED MARBLE FOR ARCHITECTURAL SURFACES DEVELOPED IN COLLABORATION WITH THE BRITISH DESIGNER MAX LAMB.

 Residential, New York RP Miller Marmoreal White tiles, 60 x 60 x 2 cm, honed finish Marmoreal Slab Basin, Medicine Cabinet and Toilet Paper Holder Photo, Brian W. Ferry

-We were curious to see what kind of stone Max would create, how his rational design approach would transfer into materials and if he would work differently with a stone he creates opposed to one he takes from the earth.
+We were curious to see what kind of stone Max would create, how his rational approach to furniture design would translate in material design and if he would work differently with a stone he creates opposed to one he takes from the earth.

 Lamb’s ongoing Quarry series was the starting point for our collaboration with him.
 These sculptural works are characterized by their raw appearance, generous scale and honestly celebrate the qualities of a given stone’s natural shape, texture, and even its historical context.